hyperupcall-projects/sauerkraut/README.md

 ## Website JavaScript Customization

 This file potentially customizes the behavior of the whole website.
-To be recognized, its name must be `/ten.config.js`.
+To be recognized, its name must match `/ten.config.js`.

 It can export: